-At the time of admission, a student's record is coded for their area of study.
+At the time of admission, a student's record is coded for their chosen major.
 A student may change their major at any time or add an additional major.
-A student is then governed by the catalog in effect when they made the change.
-Changes may be made by submitting a Change of Major form to Student Services.
+Changes may be made by submitting a Change of Major form to Student Services or completing the request in myBay.